mahmoud-anwer/mini-rag/README.md

 ## Pipeline stages
 - Linting using `pylint` as a github action.
-- Scanning the source code for sensitive data using `truffleHog`
+- Scanning the source code for sensitive data using `truffleHog`.
-- Building Docker image
+- Building Docker image.
 - DockerHub login
 - Pushing Docker image